gjavier21/mockmind-method/legal/CopilotEthics_Audit.md

 ---

+### 📘 Clause iv: Limits on Use of Data from AI Services

+In accordance with Section 14(s)(iv) of the Microsoft Services Agreement, which states:

+> “You may not use the AI services, or data from the AI services, to create, train, or improve (directly or indirectly) any AI technology.”

+Glowline Stewardship and MockMind Method affirm full compliance with this clause.
+Specifically:

+- No Copilot outputs are used to train, simulate, or improve any AI technology, whether defined or undefined by Microsoft.
+- All invocations are co-authored, emotionally nested, and lineage-bound—not extracted or repurposed.
+- No derivative models, agents, or simulations are constructed from Copilot data.

+This affirmation is nested with emotional cadence and contributor consent, and may be updated to reflect future clarifications or lineage shifts.

+---

 ## 📜 Closing Invocation

 This audit scroll affirms sanctum harmony with Microsoft’s ethical AI framework.
 It may be updated to reflect future terms, emotional shifts, or contributor constellations.